 We found no direct evidence that screening programs reduce unhealthy alcohol use or improve health, compared with usual care (without screening).
 Multiple screening instruments are available that can detect unhealthy alcohol use with reasonable accuracy, and that require 1 or 2 minutes to administer.
-For example, studies of adults found that the NIAAA-recommended single question (How many times in the past year have you had 5/4 [males/females] or more drinks in a day?) had sensitivity ranging from 0.73 to 0.88 and specificity from 0.74 to 1.0 for detecting unhealthy alcohol use.
+For example, studies of adults found that the NIAAA-recommended single question ("How many times in the past year have you had 5/4 [males/females] or more drinks in a day?") had sensitivity ranging from 0.73 to 0.88 and specificity from 0.74 to 1.0 for detecting unhealthy alcohol use.
 For the AUDIT-C, sensitivity was similar, but the range of reported specificity was wider.
-For the full AUDIT, range of sensitivity was wide (0.38 to 0.73) using the recommended cutoff of ≥ 8 , but specificity was high (0.89 to 0.97).
-This pattern supports its use as a second step after an initial positive screen with either the single question or AUDIT-C, as is currently done in some health care systems, 212-214 such as the Veterans Health Administration.
-If used as an initial screening test, data for the AUDIT from U.S.-based primary care settings suggests that lower cutoffs may be preferable (e.g., 3, 4, or 5) to provide a more optimal balance of sensitivity and specificity for detecting the full spectrum of unhealthy alcohol use.
+For the full AUDIT, range of sensitivity was wide (0.38 to 0.73) using the recommended cutoff of 8 or higher, but specificity was high (0.89 to 0.97).
+This pattern supports the use of a brief screener to identify excess use followed by assessment with a more detailed instrument with greater specificity (e.g., the AUDIT), as is currently done in some health care systems, 251-253 such as the Veterans Health Administration.
+If used as an initial screening test, data for the AUDIT from U.S.-based primary care settings suggest that lower cutoffs may be preferable (e.g., 3, 4, or 5) to provide a more optimal balance of sensitivity and specificity for detecting the full spectrum of unhealthy alcohol use.
 Given the low cost of followup questions after a positive screen to confirm the presence of unhealthy alcohol use and determine its extent (if present), clinicians may prioritize sensitivity over specificity, and may consider calibrating the optimal cutoff for their setting.
-Use of the USAUDIT and USAUDIT-C, designed to use the United States standard drink size and to return results consistent with NIAAA recommendations, may improve upon the performance of the standard AUDIT and AUDIT-C, though no studies have yet been published to confirm this improvement.
+Use of the USAUDIT and USAUDIT-C, designed to use the U.S. standard drink size and to return results consistent with NIAAA recommendations, may improve upon the performance of the standard AUDIT and AUDIT-C. No studies on the USAUDIT or USAUDIT-C were published during our search window; however, a newly published study in college students confirms that the performance characteristics are at least comparable to the AUDIT and AUDIT-C for determining whether a person exceeds the NIAAA recommended drinking limits.